Thanksgiving food safety tips and what temperature to cook a turkey

 One of the best things about holiday meals is the abundance of food for guests to graze on throughout the day.
 Even after food is cooked it's important to maintain food safety.

-- Keep hot foods at 140° F or warmer with chafing dishes, slow cookers and warming trays.
+- Keep hot foods at 140 degrees Fahrenheit or warmer with chafing dishes, slow cookers and warming trays.

-- Keep cold foods at 40° F or colder.
+- Keep cold foods at 40 degrees Fahrenheit or colder.
 Nest serving dishes in bowls of ice and store moist desserts, such as pumpkin pie and cakes with whipped frosting, in the refrigerator until serving.

 Store Thanksgiving leftovers safely

-- After you've enjoyed the feast, you'll need to get the leftover goodies into the fridge.
+- Don't keep your food out.
+After you've enjoyed the feast, you'll need to get the leftover goodies into the fridge.
 Food shouldn't be sitting out for more than two hours.

 - Make sure to remove the stuffing from the turkey cavity prior to storing.

-- Divide leftovers into shallow containers, which allow rapid cooling, before storing in the refrigerator or freezer.
+- Divide leftovers into shallow containers.
+This allows for rapid cooling before storing in the refrigerator or freezer.

-- If you're traveling two or more hours away with your leftovers in tow, make sure that you put the food in a cooler with ice packs.
+- Preserve your food.
+If you're traveling two or more hours away with your leftovers in tow, make sure that you put the food in a cooler with ice packs.

 Since holidays are a time to reconnect with family and friends, discover more tips to stay safe this holiday.